-Set up a standing order
+Tip 7: Set up a standing order

-If you have a savings account but find yourself forgetting to use it, or spending money elsewhere then a standing order could help you to save money on low income.
+If you have a savings account but find yourself forgetting to use it, or spending money elsewhere then a standing order could help you to save money on a low income.

 Create a household budget that covers your income and expenses.